joram88/Reproducible-Research-final/README.md

 ## Note for grader

-The complete submission is in pdf format in index.PDF.
+The complete submission is in pdf format in index.PDF as well as on RPUBS here (http://rpubs.com/jrpineda/noaa).

 -----